• Skip to primary navigation

 This rich Meatless Stew uses basic, easy to find ingredients.
 Here's what you'll need:

-If you'd like, you can substitute a cup of dry red wine for some of the vegetable broth in this recipe.
+• Red Wine (Optional) - If you'd like, you can substitute a cup of dry red wine for some of the vegetable broth in this recipe.
 I've tested it both with and without wine, and while the wine imparts extra depth of flavor, I actually liked it more without wine.
-Try it both ways for yourself though to see which you prefer!
+But some readers have mentioned that they prefer it with wine ... try it both ways to see which you prefer!

 You'll Also Need